 Our mission is simple.
 We want to provide your child with the foundation for optimal health by establishing healthy airways and jaw development while teaching good daily preventive dental care habits to prevent cavities and crooked teeth.
 The earlier problems with growth and/or underlying issues are detected, the more effective, simple, and the less invasive and costly treatment can be.

 In fact, the Year One Dental Visit can actually save money.
 A study in the Journal of Pediatrics showed that children who have their first dental visit before age one will have 40 percent lower dental costs in their first five years than children who do not.
-The increase in costs can be attributed to due to the cost of dental and medical procedures that may be necessary as a result of poor oral health
+The increase in costs can be attributed to the cost of dental and medical procedures that may be necessary as a result of poor oral health

 We believe all infants should be screened for craniofacial growth issues that can affect airway form and function to best provide long term optimal health.We also believe in the importance of an early relationship with our dental team in order for parents and their children to feel comfortable and assured.
 At Rock Valley Dental, we strive to provide fun, engaging visits where children can learn about their teeth and look forward to future visits.